jwa40790/Jack-Wahlers---Portfolio/README.md

 <meta charset="UTF-8">

 # Jack Wahlers Portfolio
-This repository contains examples of SQL I've written for projects while trying to work on my coding skills.
+This repository contains examples of SQL and Python I've written for projects while trying to work on my coding skills.
 The projects demonstrate my ability to work with real-world datasets, write efficient queries, and apply advanced SQL techniques.

 <h2>Highlighted Projects</h2>